basavyr/nuclear-structure-theory/Research-Notes/Bohr-Mottelson-Book/occurence-collective-motion.md

 - In a similar manner, the translational degrees of freedom are based upon the existence of a localized structure.
 - However. while the different states of translational motion of a given object are related by Lorentz invariance, there is no similar invariance applying to rotating coordinate frames.
-- The Coriolis and centrifugal forces that act in such coordinate frames perturb the structure of a rotating object.
+- The Coriolis and centrifugal forces that act in such coordinate frames perturb the structure of a rotating object

+> Breaking of rotational invariance lead to the occurrence of rotational degrees of freedom

+> Localized structure implies the translational degrees of freedom